All Episodes

 I just go to you because you always have the answer.

-A friend of mine are trying to figure something out, and then you just helped me like immediately.
+A friend of mine is trying to figure something out, and you just help me like immediately.

 Stand for what you believe or fall for what you don't.

-Above all, make a choice for tolerance and love, agree to disagree.
+Above all, make a choice for tolerance and love.

 That's like the smartest thing that's ever come out of any actress, actor, or singer in the history of the country.